 \subsubsection{Spatial faceting}

 Faceting can also be performed in the spatial domain by decomposing the regularization term for each spectral sub-cube into a sum of terms acting only locally in the spatial domain (see Figure~\ref{fig:facets} (c)).
-In this context, the resulting facets will need to overlap in order to avoid edge effects, so that the overall objective function~\eqref{eq:problem-split-subcube} will take the form of the sum of inter-dependent facet-specific objectives.
-This inter-dependence precludes separating the imaging problem into facet problems.
-However, the splitting functionality of PDFB can be exploited to enable parallel processing of the facet-specific regularization terms and ensure further scalability (see Section \ref{sec:algorithm}).
+In this context, the resulting facets will need to overlap in order to mitigate edge effects, so that the overall objective function in~\eqref{eq:problem-split-subcube} will take the form of the sum of inter-dependent facet-specific objectives.
+Indeed, the splitting functionality of PDFB can be exploited to enable parallel processing of the facet-specific regularization terms and ensure additional degrees of parallelization compared to HyperSARA (see Section \ref{sec:algorithm}).

-On the one hand, we propose to split the average sparsity dictionary $\bs{\Psi}^\dagger$ into $Q$ smaller wavelet decomposition, leveraging the wavelet splitting technique introduced in~\citet[Chapter 4]{Prusa2012}. \cite{Prusa2012} proposed an exact implementation of the discrete wavelet transform distributed over multiple facets.
-In this context, the Daubechies wavelet bases are decomposed into a collection of facet-based operators $\bs{\Psi}^\dag_q \in \mathbb{R}^{I_q \times \nbpix_q}$ acting only on the $q$-th facet of size $N_q$, with $I = I_1 + \ldots + I_Q$.
-The overlap needed to ensure an exact faceted implementation of the wavelet transforms is composed of a number of pixels between $15(2^s - 2)$ and $15(2^s - 1)$ in each spatial direction~\citep[Section 4.1.4]{Prusa2012}, with $s$ being the level of decomposition.
-In practice, the overlap ensures that each facet contains all the information needed to compute the convolutions underlying the discrete wavelet transforms locally.
+On the one hand, we propose to split the average sparsity dictionary $\bs{\Psi}^\dagger$ into $\nfacet$ smaller wavelet decomposition, leveraging the wavelet splitting technique introduced in~\citep[Chapter 4]{Prusa2012}.
+Indeed, \cite{Prusa2012} proposed an exact implementation of the discrete wavelet transform distributed over multiple facets.
+In this context, the Daubechies wavelet bases are decomposed into a collection of facet-based operators $\bs{\Psi}^\dag_q \in \mathbb{R}^{I_q \times \nbpix_q}$ acting only on the $q$-th facet of size $\nbpix_q$, with $I_q$ the associated number of wavelet coefficients and $I = I_1 + \ldots + I_\nfacet$.
+The overlap needed to ensure an exact faceted implementation of the SARA dictionary is composed of a number of pixels between $15(2^d - 2)$ and $15(2^d - 1)$ in each spatial direction~\citep[Section 4.1.4]{Prusa2012}, with $d$ the number of decomposition levels.
+In practice, the overlap ensures that each facet contains all the information needed to locally compute the convolutions underlying the discrete wavelet transforms.